Dalgety plc: PIC International

 Dalgety was renamed PIC International Group plc.
 The PIC name, originally pig improvement company, came from the subsidiary bought by Dalgety in 1970.
 As well as the remaining activities the Dalgety board found they held rather more than £1 billion.
 Approximately two-thirds went as a return of capital to the shareholders.
 They received a total of £675 million in cash.

 PIC International was renamed Sygen International in 2002. to hold PIC international and new enterprise SyAqua.
 Syaqua provided breeding stock to shrimp farmers with operations in Thailand, Mexico and Brazil.

 Sygen, live boar supplier to pork farmers (pig semen cannot be frozen) was bought by bull breeder Genus plc which provided GM-free bull semen to cattle farmers.
 Genus, based in Crewe, had grown from the dissolved Milk Marketing Board acquiring MMB's 29,000 shareholders.

-Genus, now a world leader in animal genetics, developed sexed semen which provided only female calves saving the slaughter of male calves and doubling useful fertility.
+Genus developed sexed semen which provided only female calves reducing the slaughter of male calves.
 There was an echo of old times in Sygen's report for 2006.
 Profit had been affected by drought in Australia.

 The group's stock market value, less than £30 million in 1997, had risen by 2011 to just under £600 million. and its business was recognised as the world leader in the science of bovine and porcine animal breeding.
 At that time its niche seemed safe because the length of the natural breeding cycle would hold back any competitor for years.